electricitymaps/electricitymaps-contrib/README.md

 ## Contribute
 Want to help?
 Join us on slack at [http://slack.tmrow.co](http://slack.tmrow.co).

+### Logger

+We have a public [logger](https://kibana.electricitymap.org/app/kibana) which shows warnings and errors for all parsers.

 ### Running locally

 To get started, [clone](https://help.github.com/articles/cloning-a-repository/) or [fork](https://help.github.com/articles/fork-a-repo/) the repository, and install [Docker](https://docs.docker.com/engine/installation/).